hamadmarri/PasswordMaster/README.md

     * enter the same domain name (i.e. `gmail:my.acount@gmail.com`)
     * the same password is generated

+**IMPORTANT!** YOU MUST HAVE A BACKUP FOR THE MASTER KEY (key.gpg file), IF YOU LOST THIS KEY, ALL YOUR PASSWORDS ARE LOST.
+THIS KEY IS USED FOR SALTING YOUR PASSWORDS.

 ---
 Please feel free to advice/suggest